EnziTheViking/HEIC-To-JPG/README.md

 >
     Or follow here

-		1. Open PowerShell as Adminstrator
+		1. Open PowerShell as Administrator

 		2. Enable the Windows Subsystem for Linux